to Look For

 What to watch out for: When you have this much money to spend on a fine violin and you're buying it for the right reasons, nothing anyone else could ever say would matter anyway.
 Just enjoy it.

-Fantasy / The Secrets
+Fantasy and The Three Great Secrets

 Passion / Devotion